Fish-Network/FishProtocol/README.md

-# Open Source Protocol for Reputation-based Capital Pooling
+# Protocol for Reputation-based Capital Pooling

 Community-driven investing faltered not because blockchain failed to deliver on its trust-less nature.
 It faltered because people didn't trust each other off-chain.